 Although the Steve McQueen flick is a stone-cold classic, it’s quite different from how events actually unfolded here.
 The camp today is a faithful reconstruction of what it would have been like for those who were “guests” during the war.
 76 airmen managed to break out through the famous “Harry” tunnel – a mock-up of which you can visit.
 Of those, only three actually made it back behind friendly lines.
 The rest were either recaptured or executed on Hitler’s orders.
 The camp is a sombre but fascinating memorial to those brave men and should not be missed during a visit to Zagan.

-The Ducal Palace and Park
+2. Discover the Ducal Palace and Park

 Located in the center of the town is the beautiful baroque Ducal Palace, built on the site of Piast Castle in the 15th Century.
 The palace has an eclectic history, changing hands several times during its existence and at one time being one of the most famous palaces in Europe being visited by a great number of dignitaries.
 Designed by Italian architect Vincenzo Boccacci, it has been adapted and improved down the years and has a year-round program of events and exhibitions on site.

-The Abbey of St Augustine
+5. See the Abbey of St Augustine

 With roots back in the 13th Century, this monastery complex is an especially sacred site in Poland and is named as an official national historic monument.
 It has remained almost intact since it was built, making it a very interesting and noteworthy attraction in our little town.
 It has this really cool feature called the whispered vault, where the acoustics are just so that even if you speak a whisper, someone will still hear you across space.